 When comparing the risk management and loss prevention disciplines, it is important to recognize that the two functions share many common missions.
-They both manage risk, they both try to minimize losses to the company, and they both need to assess the cost of the loss control solution versus the benefit it brings.
+They both manage risk, they both try to minimize losses to the company, and they both need to assess the cost of a loss control solution versus the benefit it brings.
 But there are also some significant differences in their missions.

 The risk management mission is to identify and measure exposures to loss.